linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ![1|screensaver](jpg/screensaver.jpg)

 ## Dock
-Dock is usually displayed at the bottom of the desktop to help you quickly open frequently used applications, which includes Launcher, application icons, tray, shutdown button and system datetime, etc.
+Dock is usually displayed at the bottom of the desktop to help you quickly open frequently used applications, which includes Launcher, application icons, tray, power button and system datetime, etc.

 ### Dock Icons
 You can add application shortcuts to Dock from Launcher and do related operations on it.